420Integrated/My420Wallet/src/components/DecisionTree/data/md/_buy_bug.md

 ## Using Simplex / Wyre with MEW

-#### There is a bug preventing me from buying ETH on the MEW site or on the MEW wallet app.
+#### There is a bug preventing me from buying FOURTWENTY on the MEW site or on the MEW wallet app.

 ##### Please reach out to us with more information.